FungC10/accessly/README.md

 - ✅ Start PostgreSQL and Redis in Docker containers
 - ✅ Create `.env` file with required variables (auto-generated)
 - ✅ Run database migrations
-- ✅ Seed realistic demo data with multiple teams, clients, tickets, and threaded message history
+- ✅ Seed realistic demo data with multiple teams, clients, ticket threads, and 150+ messages
 - ✅ Start the application at http://localhost:3000

 **Sign in with demo accounts:**